StarConKW/starconkw.github.io/_pages/cfp.md

 	a) The CFP Review Committee members review their assigned proposals individually, and give the proposal a score.

 	b) The CFP Review Committee gathers to discuss the proposals and to make a list of potential accepted talks.
-4. Speaker names and contact info are de-anonymized and there is a period for the CFP Review Committee to confirm their choices of proposals to accept.
+4. Speaker names and contact information are de-anonymized and there is a period for the CFP Review Committee to confirm their choices of proposals to accept.
 5. All applicants are informed if their talk was accepted or rejected.

 ## Guidelines

-We ask for three things other than your basic info: An abstract, a timeline, and a short answer question.
-Please keep in mind that these are things you must cover in your proposal, but are not limited to.
+We ask for three things other than your basic information: An abstract, a timeline, and a short answer to a question.
+Please keep in mind that these guidelines are things you must cover in your proposal, but are not limited to.

 **Your submission must follow our [Code of Conduct](/coc/).**

 **Do not include any personally identifying information in your abstract, timeline or answer to the short answer question.
 This includes:**
-- **Your name.**
+- **Your name**
-- **Where you work/go to school.**
+- **Where you work/go to school**
-- **Any relation to the StarCon organizers or members of the CFP Review Committee.**
+- **Any relation to the StarCon organizers or members of the CFP Review Committee**
-- **Your gender, ethnicity, sexual orientation, religion (or lack of) etc.**
+- **Your gender, ethnicity, sexual orientation, religion (or lack of) etc**

 ### Abstract

-A brief summary of your talk.
+In this section, we’re looking for a brief summary of your talk.
 The reviewers will use this to determine the relevance of the topic and to get a feel for what the talk will cover.

 Your abstract should:
 - Be approximately 200 words.
 - Include:
 	- The title of your talk.
 	- What the audience can expect to learn from your talk.
- 	- Why you think the topic of the talk is interesting, important etc.
+ 	- Why you think the topic of the talk is interesting, important, cool etc.

 Example:

 _Maintaining good relationships with your co-workers is vital to both personal and organizational development.
-In my talk Stepping on Keyboards for Fun and Profit I will cover the basics of the technique and how it can improve relationships with your peers, or your human roommates.
+In my talk "asdfhgj: How Stepping on Keyboards Can Improve Your Team"  I will cover the basics of the technique and how it can improve relationships with your peers, or your human roommates.
 Stepping on Keyboards (SoK) is a relatively unknown team-building technique among humans, however it is very well known among the feline community.
 SoK prioritizes getting in the way of a human while they are sitting at their computer, preferably typing, and demanding that they pay attention to you, thus improving communication skills among any human-cat team.
 The audience will be introduced to the topic, learn several of the common techniques and see a live demo.
 I believe that this technique is an untapped resource for most teams and that it has the potential to have a large impact on team-building and team development for small to large scale organizations._

 ### Timeline

-The point of this is to get a feel for what your talk will be like.
+The purpose of this is to get a feel for the pacing of your talk.
 Unlike the abstract, this will not be posted on the website if your talk is selected.

 Your timeline should:
-- Include time estimates to prove that your talk is 15 minutes.
+- Include time estimates to demonstrate that your talk is 15 minutes long.
 - Include descriptions of what will be covered in each section.

 Example: